opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 # Summary
 An Open Geospatial Consortium (OGC) Environmental Data Retrieval (EDR) Application Programming Interface (API) development sprint was held virtually from March 18-20, 2020.
 This Sprint was to advance the EDR API candidate standard.

-The idea of the EDR API is to enable end users and web developers to conveniently and easily retrieve required data from big data stores, using current web technologies and a significantly reduced learning curve, with unnecessary details intially hidden from the service endpoint.
+The idea of the EDR API is to enable end users and web developers to conveniently and easily retrieve required data from big data stores, using current web technologies and a significantly reduced learning curve, with unnecessary details initially hidden from the service endpoint.
 The API queries can be considered discrete sampling geometries into the non-sparse relatively persistent datastore.

 The Sprint was considered very successful with clarifications and enhancements of the specification agreed.
 Commonality and differences with the other OGC APIs under development were identified and further work recommended.